 The braking performance will be severely reduced if the disc rotor and pads become contaminated with oil, brake fluid or after-market degreasing and cleaning agents.
-Clean your brake with water.
+Clean your brake with water or approved cleaners such as Hope's own "Sh1t Shifer".

-If the disc rotor becomes contaminated it can be cleaned by wiping with a rag with isopropyl alcohol or disc brake cleaning products designed specifically for bicycle disc brakes.
+If the disc rotor becomes contaminated it can be cleaned by wiping with a rag with isopropyl alcohol.
 Heavily contaminated brake pads will need replacing.